 The District operates pursuant to the Agreement with the City.
 The Agreement obligates the District to acquire, construct and extend water, sanitary sewer, and certain drainage and road facilities to serve land in the District, and, when completed in accordance with approved plans and specifications, to convey title to such facilities to the City.
 The City then operates and maintains such facilities and is responsible for establishing water and sewer rates and collection charges for water and sewer services.
 The District is also responsible for paying the City capital recovery fees for water supply and wastewater treatment plant capacity to serve land in the District.
 Per the Agreement, the City is not required to accept storm water detention and recreational facilities from the District.
 In addition, the Agreement provides for an annual rebate of certain City property tax revenues to the District.
-During the current year, the District recorded \$91,755 in City property tax rebates.
+For the year ended June 30, 2022, the District did not receive a tax rebate from the City.